All Episodes

 What was the turnout?

-Now, is it is there any trick analogy in the wording of this ballot initiative?
+Is there any trick analogy in the wording of this ballot initiative?

-In many states, uh they'll word it so that when you vote no on something, you're actually voting yes.
+In many states, they'll word it so that when you vote no on something, you're actually voting yes.

 So you do have to actually vote yes.

-Um so it is a little tricky in that respect.
+So it is a little tricky in that respect.

 So if people think they're voting no on this, they're opposed health care, they're not.

-All right, now, how good a job has the local media done in explaining that?
+Now, how good a job has the local media done in explaining that?

 Very poor.

-And and I think deliberately so.
+And I think deliberately so.

-We're we've got a very hotly contested Senate race in Missouri, and we have one candidate who is essentially a rubber stamp for for the president, and one who is not, and uh and I'm looking forward to going back in November and and doing it again.
+We've got a very hotly contested Senate race in Missouri, and we have one candidate who is essentially a rubber stamp for the president and one who is not.

 It's nice to feel powerful, you know, as opposed to what we've been feeling for the last couple of years.

-People can't wait for November.
+Well, it's not that people can't wait for November.

-I mean, they're alluding to it, but they're not giving voice to it.
+And they're alluding to it, but they're not giving voice to it.

 But there is genuine outrage and opposition out there.

-Here Here is the text of the Missouri ballot proposal.
+Here is the text of the Missouri ballot proposal.

-Shall the Missouri statutes be amended to deny the government authority to penalize citizens for refusing to purchase health insurance or infringe upon the right to offer or accept direct payment for lawful health care services?
+As it appears on the ballot today, for a Missouri proposal that attempts to reject key portions of the new federal health care law, shall the Missouri statutes be amended to deny the government authority to penalize citizens for refusing to purchase health insurance or infringe upon the right to offer or accept direct payment for lawful health care services.

 That's the question on the ballot.